Suggestion: Watch the 5 minutes video tutorial before reading this article

 You can search on the internet or ask anyone who has a relation to Portugal, in your local community.

-That might be friends or relatives that already bought property there before.
+That can be friends or relatives that bought property there before.
 Or maybe they know someone who has bought a property in Portugal and can give you recommendations.

 Don’t forget that you can visit your home country’s local embassy in Portugal and ask them for help too.